1. Home

 Group H

-Spain expected to breeze through this group, with Uruguay recently blowing hot and cold while newcomers Cape Verde as well as Saudi Arabia are unfancied by bookies.
-Even though Saudi Arabia head coach Herve Renard brilliantly masterminded the 2-1 upset of Argentina at the last World Cup finals.
+Spain expected to breeze through this group, with Uruguay recently blowing hot and cold, while newcomers Cape Verde and Saudi Arabia are unfancied by bookies.
+Even though Saudi Arabia's head coach Herve Renard brilliantly masterminded the 2-1 upset of Argentina at the last World Cup finals.

 The Spanish are looking solid, with a new generation of young players such as whizzy winger Lamine Yamal brimming with confidence, creativity and pace.
-FIFA ranked no.1 Spain are strong favourites with bookies to lift the 2026 World Cup trophy.
+FIFA ranked no.1 Spain is the strong favourite with bookies to lift the 2026 World Cup trophy.

 Uruguay narrowly missed out on reaching the World Cup 2022 knockout stages, but they stand a great chance to make amends.